Go Wild on Wight

 Sites of Importance for Nature Conservation (SINCs) review.

-The Biodiversity Partnership has recently undertaken a review of the series of wildlife sites on the Island in readiness for their inclusion within the Island Plan Core Strategy.
+The Biodiversity Partnership undertakes an annual review of the series of wildlife sites on the Island.
 Three supporting documents have been produced which can be accessed via the Local Records Centre section of this website.

 | home | partnership | habitats | species | biodiversity opportunity areas | benefits of biodiversity |